 If you prefer, it's also possible to dive these sites on a liveaboard diving trip, including the sites at Lighthouse Reef and the Blue Hole.

-All of our resorts at Turneffe Atoll supply free boat transfers from Belize City.
+All of our diving resorts at Turneffe Atoll supply free boat transfers from Belize City.
 It's a scenic 1 hour 30 minute journey, taking you through one of the cuts in the barrier reef and close to some of the cayes before meandering your way along the mangrove-lined creeks to your resort.
 There is also an airstrip located on Blackbird Caye which allows for the option of a short flight from Belize City for guests staying there.

-Sometimes unexpected events can travelers to change their plans and cancel their trip.
+Sometimes unexpected events can cause travelers to change their plans and cancel their dive trip.
 For this reason we recommend you consider scuba, travel and trip cancellation insurance.
 See our insurance program for a competitive quotation: